Ibong Adarna: Plot

 Don Juan continues his journey with the Ibong Adarna followed by his brothers, finding refuge on Mt.
 Armenia.
 They come across a well, and while exploring it, Don Juan discovers two enchanted "palaces".
 Inside, he rescues Princess Juana and Princess Leonora from a giant and a seven-headed serpent, respectively.
 However, his brothers betray him by cutting the rope that he was tied to while he descends, causing him to fall to the bottom of the well.

 Don Diego marries Princess Juana, and Don Pedro plans to marry Princess Leonora after a seven-year delay.
 Don Juan was heavily injured, but was cured with the help of Princess Leonora's wolf, who she has sent. and sets out to find his way back to the Kingdom.
 With the guidance of an eagle and the initial advice of the Adarna Bird, he reaches the Kingdom of Reino de Los Cristales.
 There, he encounters a crystal lake where three princesses bathe.
 Don Juan steals a dress belonging to one of the princesses and falls in love with her.
 The ruler in this kingdom, King Salermo, was very angry and disproved of their relationship.
 So he gave Don Juan seven trials in which he passed all, so King Salermo tries to kill Don Juan, and out of pure anger, he cast a curse on them that when they step foot in Berbanya, Don Juan would forget Doña Maria, and he dies of his rage.
 So both of them, flee the pursuing king. but were separated when Don Juan leaves her to make preparations for their entry into the Berbanian Kingdom.

 Back in the Berbanian Kingdom, Don Juan forgets his love for the princess from Reino de Los Cristales and falls in love with Princess Leonora again.
 However, when the wedding took place, Doña Maria, the princess he was truly in love— was dressed in pilgrim clothing— arrives.
 Doña Maria uses the jar in which the negrito people were placed to make him regain his memory, which he does.
-So, Don Juan reunites with Doña Maria, and was supposedly crowned King of Berbania by his father, but Don Juan gave the kingdom to Don Pedro and Princess Juana, and returns to Reino de los Cristales, where he became king, and Doña Maria became queen.
+So, Don Juan reunites with Doña Maria, and was supposedly crowned King of Berbania by his father, but Don Juan gave the kingdom to Don Pedro and Princess Leonora, and returns to Reino de los Cristales, where he became king, and Doña Maria became queen.